iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/read/getRentals.md

 ---
 description:
   Retrieve all rentals for a specific protected data or user in iExec.
-Access detailed rental information based on the protected data ID.
+Access detailed rental information based on the protected data address.
 ---

 # getRentals